2025–26 Temple Owls men's basketball team

-The 2025–26 Temple Owls men's basketball team represents Temple University during the 2025–26 NCAA Division I men's basketball season.
-The Owls are led by third-year head coach Adam Fisher and play their home games at the Liacouras Center located in Philadelphia, Pennsylvania as a member of the American Conference.
+The 2025–26 Temple Owls men's basketball team represented Temple University during the 2025–26 NCAA Division I men's basketball season.
+The Owls were led by third-year head coach Adam Fisher and played their home games at the Liacouras Center located in Philadelphia, Pennsylvania as a member of the American Conference.

 Previous season

 The Owls finished the 2025–26 season 17–15, 9–9 in AAC play to finish in seventh place.
 As a no. 7 seed in the AAC tournament they lost to Tulsa in the second round.